Pete Stauber: 2024

-Stauber was reelected on November 5, 2024, defeating DFL nominee Jennifer Schultz, in a rematch of the 2022 election.
+Stauber was reelected on November 5, 2024, defeating Schultz in a rematch of the 2022 election.

 Tenure

 According to the McCourt School of Public Policy at Georgetown University, Stauber held a Bipartisan Index Score of 0.7 in the 116th United States Congress for 2019, which placed him 64th out of 435 members.
-Based on FiveThirtyEights congressional vote tracker at ABC News, Stauber voted with Donald Trump's stated public policy positions 90.4% of the time, which ranked him average in the 116th United States Congress when predictive scoring (district partisanship and voting record) is used.
+Based on FiveThirtyEights congressional vote tracker at ABC News, Stauber voted with Trump's stated public policy positions 90.4% of the time, which ranks him average in the 116th United States Congress when predictive scoring (district partisanship and voting record) is used.

-On September 30, 2020, Stauber hosted Trump in a visit to his district, attending a rally of about 3,000 people at the Duluth International Airport.
+On September 30, 2020, Stauber hosted Trump at a rally of about 3,000 people at the Duluth International Airport.
 Along with two of his Minnesota Republican House colleagues, Stauber rode with Trump on Air Force One.
 After it was determined that Stauber had interacted with people who tested positive for COVID-19 in Washington D.C., including Trump, Stauber took a Delta flight in violation of Delta's rules, potentially exposing the other passengers to the virus.

 In December 2020, Stauber was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
+On January 6, 2021, Stauber voted to certify Biden's win in Arizona and Pennsylvania.

 A group of Ojibwe tribes from Stauber's district rebuked him for his attempts to block President Biden's nomination of Deb Haaland as United States Secretary of the Interior.
 The Midwest Alliance of Sovereign Tribes also complained about his actions.
 A member of the House subcommittee on Indigenous Peoples, Stauber cited Haaland's support of the Green New Deal and opposition to oil drilling.
 As a member of the House, he did not vote on the nomination.